DNA Doe Project cases in Tennessee, Kentucky

 KNOXVILLE, Tenn.
-(WATE) — DNA Doe Project is a force to be reckoned with.

-The nonprofit, all-volunteer, investigative genetic genealogy team helps law enforcement solve their most difficult cases.
+(WATE) — DNA Doe Project is a force to be reckoned with when it comes to solving cases.
+The nonprofit, all-volunteer, genetic genealogy team helps law enforcement solve their most difficult investigations that involved unidentified people.

 “It is our commitment that no Jane or John Doe remain unnamed due to the inability of a community to afford the laboratory work, bioinformatics, or skilled genealogy necessary to identify them,” the organization’s website promises.